gUmsIz/Words/README.md

 Mobile App written for Most used Verbs in German.

 Started as a weekend fun project for a Java Android dev curious about Kotlin (which is my favorite now!).
-After a while, it also became my playground for me to explore new declarative frameworks, Jetpack Compose and SwiftUI, after working professionally with Flutter.
+After a while, it also became a playground for me to explore new declarative frameworks, Jetpack Compose and SwiftUI, after working professionally with Flutter.
 Kotlin Multiplatform Mobile (KMM) allows me to use both Jetpack Compose and SwiftUI in a single codebase, instead of having to develop them separately.
 In this branch, the business logic is implemented in Kotlin and shared between both Jetpack Compose and SwiftUI.